vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *kaulācārasamāyuktair vīrais tu saha pūjayet* /

 There is no indication that this *pūjā* is a collective worship.
 It is called *cakrapūjā * because it is done with the *śrīcakra* , not because worshippers are placed in circles.
-We may therefore believe that this prescription aims merely at excluding the presence of noninitiates: the Dīsays it excludes those who are not perfected \( *siddha* \).
+We may therefore believe that this prescription aims merely at excluding the presence of noninitiates: the Dī says it excludes those who are not perfected \( *siddha* \).

 The *cakrapūjā* of the Yoginīs is to be performed in a special manner under the constellations of *puṣya* , when the sun is dominant, O Parameśvarī\! //191// on the birthday of the *guru* , on that of one’s own constellation, and also on the eighth and fourteenth lunar days.